elephantscale/es-training-new/terraform/slides/Terraform-Testing.md

 ---
 ## Unit Testing

-* The first step is to identify what a terraform “unit” is
+* The first step is to identify what a terraform "unit" is
   * A unit would be a single generic module like those developed in a previous module
   * The idea of unit testing traditionally assumes a procedural programming language
   * The idea of unit testing has to be tweaked to work with declarative languages